Learning to Fly: Let's simulate evolution in Rust (pt 3)

 ... would pass such test with flying colors!

-Fortunately, we are not doomed - since we want to assess probability, instead of invoking .select() once, we can do it many times and look at the histogram:
+Fortunately, we are not doomed - since we want to assess probability, instead of calling .select() just once, we can do it many times and look at the histogram:

-A histogram - X axis represents items, Y axis represents frequency; also, to make hay while the sun shines, I hereby dub this type of histogram the The Johnny Bravo Chart
+X axis represents items, Y axis represents frequency; I hereby dub it The Johnny Bravo Chart

 use std::iter::FromIterator;